bxparks/AceTime/USER_GUIDE.md

     * Tested against [Hinnant date](https://github.com/HowardHinnant/date)
       using 1-minute resolution from 1975 to 2050.
 See
       [ExtendedHinnantDateTest](tests/validation/ExtendedHinnantDateTest).
-* `zonedb/` and `zonedbx/` zoneinfo files
+* `zonedb/` and `zonedbx/` ZoneInfo entries
     * These statically defined data structures are loaded into flash memory using the `PROGMEM` keyword.
 The vast majority of the data structure fields will stay in flash memory and not copied into RAM.
-    * The zoneinfo files have *not* been compressed using bit-fields or any other compression techniques.
+    * The ZoneInfo entries have *not* been compressed using bit-fields or any other compression techniques.
 It may be possible to decrease the size of the full database using these compression techniques.
-However, compression will increase the size of the program file, so for applications that use only a small number of zones, it is not clear if the zoneinfo file compression will provide a reduction in the size of the overall program.
+However, compression will increase the size of the program file, so for applications that use only a small number of zones, it is not clear if the ZoneInfo entry compression will provide a reduction in the size of the overall program.
     * The TZ database files `backzone`, `systemv` and `factory` are not processed by the `tzcompiler.py` tool.
 They don't seem to contain